Trivia Trap: $1,000 Trivia Race

-The first team to accumulate $1,000 or more won the game and advanced to the $10,000 Trivia Ladder bonus round.
-Except for a brief period in February 1985, the question value doubled to $200 if neither team had reached this goal after the tenth question.
-Both teams kept their accumulated money and divided it evenly among all three members.

 $10,000 Trivia Ladder

-The three members of the winning team were assigned to positions 1, 2, and 3 in descending order of their performance in the Trivia Race.
-The #1 contestant was shown a set of four answers and had to decide whether to play or pass to the #2 contestant, who in turn could either play or pass; a second pass forced the #3 contestant to play by default.
-Eubanks then asked a question, and the contestant in control chose one answer.
-A correct response awarded $1,000 to that individual contestant and allowed him/her to take part in the final $10,000 question, while a miss eliminated him/her from the round.

-Three questions were played in this manner, with the second question initially offered to the higher-ranked contestant who had not answered the first one and the third question given to the last remaining contestant with no option to pass.
+The three members of the winning team are assigned to positions one, two, and three in descending order of their performance in the Trivia Race.
+A row of four TV monitors pops up and the first-positioned contestant is shown a set of four answers and has to decide whether to play or pass to the second-positioned contestant, who in turn can either play or pass; a second pass forces the third-positioned contestant to play by default.
+The host then asks a question, and the contestant in control chooses one answer.
+A correct response awards $1,000 to that individual contestant and allows them to take part in the final $10,000 question, while a miss eliminates them from the round.
+Three questions are played in this manner, with the second question initially offered to the higher-ranked contestant who had not answered the first one and the third question given to the last remaining contestant with no option to pass.

-Any team members who answered correctly were shown a fourth set of answers and asked one more question.
-If two or more members took part, each one secretly chose an answer by pressing a button at his/her desk; if only one was playing, he/she would simply state an answer choice aloud.
-Team members who answered correctly won equal shares of the day's $10,000 grand prize.
-If no one answered their individual question correctly, the final question was not played.

-Any team that played the Trivia Ladder five times retired undefeated.
+Any team members who answered the previous questions correctly are shown a fourth set of answers and asked one more question.
+If there are two or all three team members playing then they lifted up a cover on their podium which has four buttons and press the button they think is the correct answer or if one team member is playing then the contestant can just say the answer.
+Team members who answer correctly (the correct answer indicated by a $ sign on the TV monitor) win equal shares of the day's $10,000 grand prize (the entire amount if only contestant answers correctly).
+If no one answers their individual question correctly, the final question is not played.
+Any team that plays the Trivia Ladder five times retires undefeated.